matloff/Rdsm/README.md

 rthreadsJoin(mgrThread=FALSE)
 ```

-Here each thread "checks in," and attaches the shared variables.
+Here each thread "checks in," attaches the shared variables, sets its
+ID, and then waits until all the threads have joined.

 4. In W1, run **setup()** to generate the data.